menu

 Being a small town, Gilbert does not have a public transit system used by locals to get to and from work.

-The percentage of adults in Gilbert who are college-educated is close to the national average for all communities of 21.84%: 19.32% of the adults in Gilbert have a bachelor's degree or advanced degree.
+The education level of Gilbert citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+19.32% of adults 25 and older in Gilbert have a college degree.

 The per capita income in Gilbert in 2022 was $34,053, which is upper middle income relative to West Virginia, and middle income relative to the rest of the US.
 This equates to an annual income of $136,212 for a family of four.
 However, Gilbert contains both very wealthy and poor people as well.